-The Company currently maintains its existing Share Option Plan and 2015 Stock Incentive Plan ("2015 SIP").
-Since June 1, 2021, no further grants have been made under the Share Option Plan or 2015 SIP, though existing grants under the Share Option Plan remain in effect in accordance with their terms.
+The Company currently maintains its existing Share Option Plan.
+Effective June 1, 2021, no further grants have been made under the Share Option Plan, though existing grants under the Share Option Plan remain in effect in accordance with their terms.

-The aggregate number of our common shares, no par value, that may be issued under all awards under the New Incentive Plan is (i) 691,400, plus (ii) any of our common shares subject to any outstanding award under our prior plans that, after June 1, 2021, are not purchased or are forfeited or reacquired by us, or otherwise not delivered to the participant due to termination, cancellation or cash settlement of such award subject to the share counting provisions of the New Incentive Plan.
+The aggregate number of our Common Shares, no par value, that may be issued under all awards under the New Incentive Plan is (i) 691,400, plus (ii) any of our Common Shares subject to any outstanding award under our prior plans that, after June 1, 2021, are not purchased or are forfeited or reacquired by us, or otherwise not delivered to the participant due to termination, cancellation or cash settlement of such award subject to the share counting provisions of the New Incentive Plan.